 iii Distribution of risk

-Major risks for PPP projects relate to the planning stage, the construction stage (specifically delays in construction), the operation stage and the subsequent use of the asset.55 With regard to the risk of construction (e.g., obtaining a permit, usability of the real property, delays), under German law – as a general rule – the risk is allocated to the party from which sphere it originates.
-If a property provided by the public authority cannot be used for the project because of (severe) environmental damages, the risk is, under German law, generally allocated to the public authority (see Section 645 German Civil Code (BGB)).
-In contrast, if the architect's plan commissioned by the private partner is incorrect and not appropriate for use, this risk is, under German law, generally allocated to the private partner.
+Major risks for PPP projects relate to the planning stage, the construction stage (specifically delays in construction), the operation stage and the subsequent use of the asset.58 With regard to the risk of construction (e.g., obtaining a permit, usability of the real property, delays), under German law – as a general rule – the risk is allocated to the party from whose sphere it originates.
+If a property provided by the public authority cannot be used for the project because of (severe) environmental damage, the risk is, under German law, generally allocated to the public authority (see Section 645 BGB).
+In contrast, if the architect's plan commissioned by the private partner is incorrect and not appropriate for use, this risk is generally allocated to the private partner.
 Exceptions apply – as usual – if the contracting parties concluded in their agreement that the potential risks arising from the subsoil shall be allocated to the private partner.
-This has been the matter in a recent lawsuit concerning the construction and operation of the Motorway 8 between Augsburg and Ulm.
-The Higher Regional Court München upheld the contested clause allocating the total planning risk to the private partner although the public authority conducted the reference planning.56
+This has been the case, for example, in a lawsuit concerning the construction and operation of Motorway 8 between Augsburg and Ulm.
+The Higher Regional Court of Munich upheld the contested clause allocating the total planning risk to the private partner even though the public authority conducted the reference planning.59

 iv Adjustment and revision